Mody University of Science and Technology

 Mody University of Science and Technology, formerly Mody Institute, is a private women's university located in Lakshmangarh in the state of Rajasthan, India.
 It was established in 1998 by R P Mody, an industrialist and philanthropist.

 Admissions

 The admission is based on MU-SAT (Mody University Scholarship cum Admission test)/All India Rank/ State level Tests.

 Academics

 The institute offers undergraduate programs leading to a Bachelor of Technology, Bachelor of Arts, Bachelor of Design, Bachelor of Commerce, Bachelor of Science degree and postgraduate programs leading to Master of Technology, Master of Arts, Master of Commerce, Master of Science degree.

 Faculties

-Mody University has six faculties.
+Mody University has seven faculties.
 Each faculty has its own administration structure: